 The oldest written source that mentions the name Doboj originates from 1415.
 One oral-folk legend said that name of…

-Bijeljina is a city and center of the Bijeljina municipality in the north-eastern part of the Republika Srpska.
-It covered area of 734 km ² with population of approximately 150 000 inhabitan…
+Bijeljina is a city and center of the Bijeljina municipality in the north of Bosnia and Herzegovina.
+It covered area of 734 km ² with population of approximately 150 000 inhabitants.

 It is a stone desert, without water,only strong burning sun above, no trees only bushes, snakes and deep endless holes where many people lost their lives.